-As one of the most visible representatives of the company, the cashier has a responsibility of doing everything they can to help provide an exceptional customer experience while helping the company be as profitable as possible.
+As one of the most visible representatives of the company, the cashier has the responsibility of doing everything they can to help provide an exceptional customer experience while helping the company be as profitable as possible.

 The cashier should be able to communicate well with the customers, solve problems, and have strong customer service skills.

 As an individual that is often left unattended with large amounts of money, and having access to sensitive customer information, it is vital that the cashier has exceptional integrity and is honest in their dealings with the customer and the company assets.